maikelthedev/maikeldotuk.github.io/_posts/2018-01-26-there-was-15-minutes-of-sun.markdown

 ---
 layout: posts
-title:  "There was 15 minutes of sun"
+title:  "There were 15 minutes of sun"
 date:   2018-01-26 23:00:01 +0000
 categories: jobseeking
 published: true